How the School Was Founded

-Disaster stuck on Dec.
+Disaster struck on Dec.
 5, 1864, when fire destroyed the administration-seminary building.
 As a result, the school was forced to close.
 Reconstruction began in April of 1865 and the school reopened in September of that year.

 On the occasion of Niagara’s 25th anniversary on Nov.
 21, 1881, Bishop Stephen V. Ryan, C.M., provincial superior of the American Vincentians at the time of his appointment as the second bishop of Buffalo, congratulated the college and seminary, which had graduated 300 priests, 25 doctors, 47 lawyers, 40 professors, 15 newspaper editors, 25 brokers, 245 merchants, many members of the Legislature, and hundreds in other walks of life.

 On Aug.
 7, 1883, New York Gov. Grover Cleveland signed the documents that erected the College and Seminary of Our Lady of Angels into Niagara University, though the name of the seminary was preserved.
 The seminary remained at Niagara until 1961, when it was moved to Albany.
 It has since closed.

 Over the years, Niagara has evolved into a comprehensive university, offering more than 50 professional and career-oriented programs for its 2,700-plus undergraduates.
 More than 900 graduate students are enrolled in a variety of programs in the College of Education and in master’s programs in business, criminal justice, information security and digital forensics, and interdisciplinary studies.

 True To Our Roots